 Sizes Ranging From 3×5 Up To 8×12 Sewn Nylon Christian Flags

 Celebrate your Christian heritage with a beautifully appliqued and sewn nylon Christian flag with a royal blue field.
 Nylon flags are durable, with brilliant colors, and are lightweight enough to fly in a light breeze.
-The rich royal blue, combined with the blood-red cross stand out beautifully against the pure white background.
+The rich royal blue, combined with the blood-red cross stands out beautifully against the pure white background.
 Also makes a great gift for your favorite observant Christian.

 The actual size of the flag in the picture is 3×5.
 The artwork on the other sizes is the same.